PurpurMC/PurpurDocs/mkdocs/Configuration.md

 World settings are on a per-world basis.
 The child-node `default` is used for all worlds that do not have their own specific settings.
 A new section must be manually added to the bottom of `purpur.yml` for each world which requires a unique configuration.
 This section will not be automatically generated; it must be added.
-Remember!
-YAML (the configuration format used by Paper) cares about spaces.
-When adding a new world, ensure there are two spaces behind it.

 For example, to disable loading the spawn chunks in `world_nether` and `world_the_end`, configuration would be added like this: